 Best Places to Visit in Big Bend

 How to Get There: The Chisos Mountains are at the center of the park.
-Less than 1 mile from Panther Junction visitor center, turn on Basin Junction Road.
+Less than one mile from Panther Junction visitor center, turn on Basin Junction Road.
 This will lead you into the Chisos Mountains.

-What to Do: There are several hikes that originate in the Chisos Mountains including Emery Peak and the South Rim Trail.
+What to Do: There are several hikes that originate in the Chisos Mountains, including Emery Peak and the South Rim Trail.
 The main campgrounds are located in the Chisos Mountains, as well as the Chisos Mountain Lodge.

 Historic Hot Spring

 How to Get There: Drive roughly 15 miles towards Rio Grande Village from Panther Junction.
 There is a sign for the Historic Hot Springs.
 It is suggested for high clearance vehicles on this road to the parking lot.
 If you have a small 2wd car, leave your car by the main road.